D. Hamilton Jackson: Biography

-With the help of Ralph Bough, Jackson organized the St. Croix Labor Union in 1915.
+Jackson used the newspaper to help establish the St. Croix Labor Union in 1915.
 In response to an accusation by a local plantation manager that Jackson was organizing a revolt, the Danish government ordered the cruiser Valkyrien to the Danish West Indies.
-In 1916, under Jackson's leadership, the St. Croix Labor Union went on strike and negotiated an agreement with the Planters Association to raise the wage of sugar cane laborers from 20 cents to 35 cents, among other concessions.
+In January 1916, under Jackson's leadership, the St. Croix Labor Union went on strike and after 40 days on strike, negotiated an agreement with the Planters Association to raise the wage of sugar cane laborers from 20 cents to 35 cents, a nine-hour work day and five-day workweek with overtime pay, among other concessions.
+Following the strike, laborers on Saint Thomas also formed a union and struck for better working conditions.
 The same year, he lobbied for the transfer of the islands to American control.
-After his visit, a majority of the Folketing was convinced that Danish rule over the islands should be ended.
+After his visit, a majority of the Folketing was convinced that Danish rule over the islands should be ended and sold the islands to the United States in October 1916.
+He married Theolinda Pentheny in 1916.
+He studied at La Salle Extension University and the Hamilton College of Law in 1920 before attending the University of Indiana Indianapolis, where he received a law degree, passed the bar and became an attorney of criminal law in 1921.
+During the initial American occupation, he served on the Colonial Council from 1923 to 1926.
+He was a judge on the Municipal Court of St. Croix from 1931 to 1941.
+He served on the Municipal Council from 1941 to 1946.
+He died on May 30, 1946.